The Impact Of Adverse Childhood Experiences-đź’ś

 mental health issues like depression and anxiety, as well as physical issues like heart disease.

 In fact, 5 out of the 10 leading causes of death are linked to ACEs like neglect.
-Fortunately, seeking assistance through trauma-informed care and supportive relationships can help reverse some of the damage caused by neglect.
+Fortunately, participating in trauma-informed care and supportive relationships can help reverse some of the damage caused by neglect.

 Failure to meet essential needs is not just harmful—it is preventable.